Skip to main content

 Restore from Backups

-To restore from a backup, run:
+To restore a snapshot into a new data directory, run:

-etcdctl snapshot restore ./backup/snapshot.db
+etcdctl snapshot restore /backup/snapshot.db --data-dir /restore/data

 API7.ai Logo